-2. In a similar manner dynamin interaction with membranes was stronger when its PRD binds endophilin’s or amphiphysin’s SH3 domain.
+2. In a similar manner dynamin interaction with membranes was stronger when its PRD binds the SH3 domain of either endophilin or amphiphysin.

 3. This N-BAR dependence for dynamin recruitment to membranes for the first time recapitulates in vivo observations of adaptor dependence for dynamin recruitment to sites of endocytosis.
 We also recapitulate dynamin mediated vesicle scission in the presence of GTP and show this is enhanced in the presence of endophilin or amphiphysin.
 This new assay for vesicle scission is based on the reduction in the size of GUVs with time in the presence of GTP, indicating vesiculation.

 We report a number of surprises: